aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/08_cpsearch.md

 with arithmetic expressions involving known fields.
 The keyword [CLEAR](/critic2/manual/arithmetics/#c2-clear) deletes all the properties in the list.
-The list of properties can be accesed at any time using POINTPROP LIST.
+The list of properties can be accessed at any time using POINTPROP LIST.

 ## Examples